flapjack/flapjack.io/API.md

 <a id="get_contacts_id_media_media">&nbsp;</a>
 ### GET /contacts/CONTACT_ID/media/MEDIA

-Retrieve the specified media of the contact.
+Returns the specified media of a contact.

 <a id="put_contacts_id_media_media">&nbsp;</a>
 ### PUT, DELETE /contacts/CONTACT_ID/media/MEDIA

-Create or update (PUT) or delete (DELETE) a contact media for the contact
+Creates or updates (PUT) or deletes (DELETE) a media of a contact

 **Example 1 - PUT**
 ```bash